Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 About the Author:

-At first glance, the Segmentations features of Klaviyo, Braze, Attentive and Bloomreach seem similar.
-The feature offers users to build dynamic logical rules that define users’ membership into a particular “list of users” or a segment.
-These logical rules are recalculated as the user database of updates with data such as user behaviour events and user customer attributes. (note that the recalculation speed between platforms may vary)*
+At first glance, the Segmentation features of Klaviyo, Braze, Attentive and Bloomreach seem similar.
+All enable marketers to build dynamic logical rules that define customers' membership into a particular “list of users” or a segment.
+These logical rules are recalculated as the platform's database updates with data such as user behavior events and user customer attributes.
+Once built, the customer segments become available in the campaign builder sections of each tool to specify the target audience for emails, SMS, banners, etc.

-an easy to use “customer filter logic builder”
+an easy-to-use “customer filter logic builder”

 the use of logical combinations “Logic A AND / OR Logic B”